Believe it or not, your best sales rep doesn't work for your company. Your company's most convincing sales pitch comes from your loyal customers.

 - Customize your template.

-First, do an analysis of your customer base and the journey they take with your product or service to determine when might be the optimal time to ask for a testimonial.
-Ideally, you ask for testimonials after the customer experiences success with your product or service -- so they're happy with their results and with your working relationship when they sit down to write or film a testimonial.
+First, analyze your customer base and the journey they take with your product or service to determine when might be the optimal time to ask for a testimonial.
+Ideally, you ask for testimonials after the customer experiences success with your product or service — so they're happy with their results and with your working relationship when they sit down to write or film a testimonial.

 If you work at a marketing agency, the ideal moment might be after you help your client exceed their goals one month.
 If you work at a SaaS company, the ideal moment might be after the customer has been using your product for 30 days.
 Do some investigating with your team and your customer health data to determine what moments signal that a customer is experiencing success before you send your first request.

-2. Determine if you want to use automation of send requests manually.
+2. Determine if you want to use automation or send requests manually.

-Depending on when you determine the best time to send the testimonial request to your customers is, you might find email automation to be a better fit for requesting testimonials from your customers.
+Depending on when you determine the best time to send the testimonial request to your customers, you might find email automation to be a better fit for requesting testimonials from your customers.

 For example, if customers are using a free software tool and aren't interacting much with customer support, it might be a better fit to deploy an automated email send when they reach that moment of success with a product.

-However, if you're a customer success manager or account manager working with customers closely on a regular basis, it might be better for you to determine when is the optimal time to send the request based on your conversations.
+However, if you're a customer success manager or account manager who works closely with customers on a regular basis, it might be better for you to determine when is the optimal time to send the request based on your conversations.